 James Rouse was a businessman who initiated the Enterprise Foundation, an organization dedicated to funding the design and construction of housing for low-income families and individuals.

-Patty Rouse and her late husband, Jim Rouse, launched the foundation in 1982 with a simple mission in mind: To see that all low-income people in the United States have the opportunity for fit and affordable housing, and to move up and out of poverty into the mainstream of American life.
+Rouse and his wife, Patty, launched the foundation in 1982 with a simple mission in mind: To see that all low-income people in the United States have the opportunity for fit and affordable housing, and to move up and out of poverty into the mainstream of American life.

 Since then, through the perseverance and leadership of the Rouses, Enterprise has worked with 940 nonprofit organizations in 280 locations across the country.
 Together they've built or renovated more than 86,000 houses and apartments and improved the quality of life for hundreds of thousands of people.